 Would you still pick veterinary medicine as your career?
 Would you attend veterinarian school again?
+Do you have any Vet School regrets?
 To find out, in a June poll, we asked that question.
 With just over 100 responses so far, the results are discouraging.

 The majority of respondents, 42%, said No, and 20% said they Didn’t Know.
 Only 38% said Yes, they would do it again.

 Why are vets and vet students regretting their decision to pursue a career in veterinary medicine?
 I feel confident in concluding that the change of heart cannot be blamed on the animals.
 I would wager that every person who has responded to our poll thus far still really cares about animals.
 So what’s the problem?

 I’ve been digging around, reading articles, reviewing responses on veterinary message boards, scouring social media, and studying the most recent AVMA Report on the Market for Veterinarian’s (published this month) to come up with answers.

 I’ve concluded the following five factors are the greatest contributors to vet school remorse:

 Every animal patient comes with an owner.
 Every job comes with co-workers.
 Both have the potential to negatively impact overall satisfaction with your veterinary career.
 Some of us deal with the human aspect better than others.
 It helps to have a tough skin, but a lot of us just don’t.
 The ability to empathize can be a fabulous strength, and a detrimental curse.
 For many, the negative impact of the people-factor outweighs the reward of working with animals.

 The average veterinarian student loan debt of a veterinary graduate is just over $160,000, for those who have debt at all.
 This number has been rising by over $6000 per year for the past 15 years.
 And 16% of new grads have debt in excess of $225,000.
 Only 11% of vet school grads report having no student loan debt.
 Some vets do not find the return on investment worth the ongoing sacrifice.